trentzz/checkers-board-tournament/README.md

 # Stuff and things

 Not an exhaustive list:
-- Default size set to an 8x8 board
+- Default size set to an 8x8 bot
 - If you have the option of capturing a piece, you're forced to (the `move_list` will only contain captures if a capture is available)
 - Multiple jumps in one go is not currently supported, I'll do it sometime, but bot implementation shouldn't have to change at all to support it.
 - The colours of the pieces are "BLACK" and "WHITE" and white always goes first.